-Three key steps for identifying TSX value stocks that are low in price and high in potential.
+Three key steps for identifying TSX value stocks—those low in price relative to their high potential

 Some investors only feel safe buying stocks after prices have risen, which means that they often overlook TSX value stocks.
 Yet this is the opposite of the way you make most purchases (cars, clothing, etc.) Ordinarily, it’s better to buy when prices go down, not up.
 When buying stocks, you’ll find this same logic applies.